pflashgary/Rust-Learnings/content/posts/gantt.md

 ```
 #### `lib`
-`lib.rs` is the root of the library, pulling in the previously mentioned modules and leaves implementation to another crate (eg: the `cli`, or anyone else that want's to implement it different, like in a web server instead of CLI).
+This `lib` crate is the root of the library, pulling in the previously mentioned modules and leaves implementation to another crate (eg: the `cli`, or anyone else that want's to implement it different, like in a web server instead of CLI).

 ### CLI